nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Use Case: **UC13 - Edit Data File Manually**
 **Actor**: Salesperson
 **Precondition**: The Salesperson has access to the data file and is familiar with the required format for making changes.
+The app must have been used atleast once to generate the data file locally.
 **Guarantees**: The Salesperson can manually edit the data file, and the system loads the updated data during the next session.

 #### Main Success Scenario (MSS):